jhamman/chains/README.md

 ## Testing

 Tests cases are in the subfolder `.test`.
-They should be executed via continuous integration with Travis CI.
+They should be executed via continuous integration with Travis CI. -- TODO